marksfink/cfenc/README.md

 THE BAD

-There is room for improvement (understatement) with threading and performance and my immediate plans are to work on that.
-It's still better than running Windows software under wine.

-The program does not support alpha channels, interlaced content, or Bayer pixel formats.
-However, they could all be added without too much fuss.
+The program does not support alpha channels, interlaced content, Bayer pixel formats, or 3D, which are all available with the Cineform SDK.
+They could be added without too much fuss.
 I just personally don't need them.

+I did my best with optimizing performance.
+For better or worse, encoding to DNxHR with FFmpeg (with similar settings) is consistently about 33% faster.
+Also converting YUV to RGB with Vapoursynth and then feeding to cfenc is 2x faster than using cfenc to convert to RGB.
+I tried a number of things that I had high hopes would help, but they helped only very slightly and so I did not bother merging those changes.
+The git branches contain those efforts.
+My recommendation is to stick with the master branch.

+I have spent as much time on it as I am willing to spend for now.

 THE UGLY